 *For example: Date of hire = August 20; Effective Date = October 1

 *If not enrolled within the first 30 days of employment, enrollment may only occur during Annual Enrollment in October for an effective date of January 1 or due to a Qualifying Event.
-Please follow Change Benefits Workday Job Aid within 30 days of the event to add health, dental, vision, and/or flexible spending accounts.
+Please follow Change Benefits Workday Job Aid within 30 days of the event to add Health, Dental, Vision, Accident, Critical Illness, and/or Flexible Spending Accounts.
 Coverage will be effective the date of the event.

 Timely Applicant: If enrolled within first 30 days of full-time employment, coverage will be effective the first of the month following the first full calendar month of employment.

 Late Applicant: If an employee did not enroll coverage within the 30 days of employment, enrollment can occur at any time, but an Evidence of Insurability Application (medical underwriting) must be completed.
 Effective date of coverage will be first of month after approval.

 Employees can enroll, change or cancel these benefits at any time throughout the year.
 Any changes made will be effective the first of the month following the request.